rockneurotiko/ex_gram/README.md

 - **Automatic API Generation** - Always up-to-date with the latest [Telegram Bot API](https://core.telegram.org/bots/api)
 - **Flexible DSL** - Build responses elegantly with the context-based DSL
 - **Polling & Webhooks** - Choose the update method that fits your needs
-- **Eays discovery of the API** - Complete typespecs and documentation for all methods and models
+- **Easy discovery of the API** - Complete typespecs and documentation for all methods and models
 - **Middleware System** - Add authentication, logging, and custom processing
 - **Message Entities Builder** - Easily format messages without Markdown/HTML escaping
 - **Multiple Bots** - Run multiple different bots, or instances of the same bot in a single application